EDUCATIONAL ADVENTURES

 The entry to Log:

-Scholars enter their college trip information in their Concept SIS student account under “College & University Visits”.
+Scholars can enter the scholars’ college trip information in their PowerSchool student account under “College & University Visits”.